okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 </div>

-### 2. The user selects email verification
+### 2. The user starts the email challenge flow

-After the user selects **Next**, the widget displays a page allowing the user to verify their email.
-Email is the only available authenticator because
+The Sign-In Widget displays a page for the user to start verifying their identity by email.
+Email is the only choice because:

-* email is the only authenticator the user is enrolled in
+* The user has only enrolled the email authenticator.
-* the org's application integration policy allows for only one authentication factor type
+* Email is the only allowed authentication factor in your app integration's authentication policy.

-The user selects the **Send me an email** button to continue the email verification.
+The user selects **Send me an email** to begin the email challenge flow.

 <div class="half">